balena-io/balena-cli/doc/cli.markdown

 (See also the `balena push` command for the option of building images in the balenaCloud build servers.)

-You must provide either an application or a device-type/architecture pair.
+You must specify either a fleet, or the device type and architecture.

 This command will look into the given source directory (or the current working directory if one isn't specified) for a docker-compose.yml file, and if found,